Early pregnancy loss is such an individual experience, that the treatment and procedures around it are different for everybody.

 - Infection in the uterus

-If you do not want to have a D&C, but also do not want to wait with uncertainty for your miscarriage to occur, you can opt to take a medication which will induce the body to expel the pregnancy.
+If you would prefer not to have a D&C, but also do not want to wait with uncertainty for your miscarriage to occur naturally, you can opt to take a medication which will induce the body to expel the pregnancy.

-The medication can be administered vaginally or orally, one dose per day for two days.
-Cramping and bleeding should begin 2-4 hours after the first dose and will last up to 24-72 hours.
-Some people may experience nausea, vomiting and diarrhoea but for most people, the process will be similar to that of an expectant (natural) miscarriage.
+Cramping and bleeding usually begins 2-4 hours after the first dose and will last up to 24-72 hours.
+Some people may experience nausea, fever, vomiting and diarrhoea but for most people, the process will be similar to that of an expectant (natural) miscarriage.

 For more information, please visit the